RitwikN7/t12-housing-prices-visualization/README.md

 ## Instructions

-### From Source Files

 Required software: npm 8.1.0 or above and Node version 16.13.0 or above.

-1. Unzip files and set current working directory to `t12-housing-prices-visualization`.
+1. Unzip files and set current working directory to `t12-housing-prices-visualization-main`.
 2. Run command `npm install` in terminal to install dependencies.
 3. Run command `npm start` to run localhost server.

-### From github-pages dev dependency

-1. Unzip files and set current working directory to `t12-housing-prices-visualization`.
-2. Run command `npm install` in terminal to install dependencies.
-3. Change `"homepage"` attribute in file `src/package.json` on line 5 to respective github-pages url.
-For more information, click [here](https://pages.github.com/).
-Project is already deployed at [ritwikn7.github.io/t12-housing-prices-visualization](http://ritwikn7.github.io/t12-housing-prices-visualization).
-4. From terminal, run command `npm run deploy`.

 ## Collaborators